miayam/miayam.github.io/_posts/2017-07-30-day15-javascript-challenge.md

   parentElement.addEventListener('click', handleClickForCheckBox);
 {% endhighlight %}

-Perhaps, my wording is not as cute as オーリア ラフマ.
+Perhaps, my wording is not as cute as チージア セリーナ.
 I will let David Walsh explain it if you find my explanation confusing.
 Here's his [blog](https://davidwalsh.name/event-delegate){:target="_blank"}.